Shah-Muhaimen-Boksh/FYP---Coursework-Code/README.md

 Bog Post Viewer - Allows other people to view the users blog posts Contact Page - Allows the user to send messages to admin for any questions, complaints or suggestions

-If any quries or questions please contact me:
+If any queries or questions please contact me:
  - email: ec21377@qmul.ac.uk